chiahsing-loh/Secure-Network-Devices/README.md

 2. Apply authentication on the switches
 3. Apply authentication on the router
 4. Enable PCs from different VLANs to communicate with each other
-5. Configure DHCP on the router and secure the ports of the switch from attackers
+5. Configure DHCP on the router and secure the ports of the switch from unauthorized access
 </div>
 </br>